Giwan24/Giwan24/README.md

 - 👋 Hi, I’m @Giwan24
 - 👀 I’m interested in Front-End & UI/UX Designer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Vue.JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with everyone
-- 📫 How to reach me ...
+- 📫 How to reach me Giwan24april@gmail.com

 <!---
 Giwan24/Giwan24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.